mikedhart/Randomise/README.md

 ```

 ## Bugs/Issues
-Please submit all bugs, issues and questions to https://github.com/mikedhart/jquery-randomise/issues
+Please submit all bugs, issues and questions to [the project's issues tracker](https://github.com/mikedhart/jquery-randomise/issues)

 ## Contribution
 Create a new topic branch for every separate change you make.